Interested in doing an international internship, but also worried about living abroad?

 Always carry your own sanitizing wipes and tissues if you are worried about toilet cleanliness (and remember to dispose of them responsibly, i.e. don't flush them).

-For the best experience, figure out where the best restrooms are in an area to avoid discomfort.
+For the best experience, figure out where the best restrooms are in a certain area to avoid discomfort.

 Language Barrier in China